CaitlinRoach06/COVID-Vaccination-Trends/README.md

 # COVID-19 Vaccination Trends Visualizer: Canada vs United States

 ## Description
 This project uses pandas and matplotlib to visualize COVID-19 vaccination trends in Canada and the United States in a neat, visually appealing graph.
-Using publicly available data from Our World in Data, it compares the percentage of the population to be fully vaccinated against COVID-19 over time.
+Using publicly available data from Our World in Data, it compares the percentage of the population to be fully vaccinated against COVID-19 between 2020 and 2023.

 ## Features
 - Colourful line graphs showing vaccination trends for each country.